Professor Cullen Lecture Notes

 If the resultant hash table is to hold N number of items or keys then we must ensure that our hashing computation results in a number between [0, N-1].

-The ideal hashing function should evenly distribute its output keys across the span of the table.
+The ideal hashing function should evenly distribute its output across the span of the table's keys.
 Avoid clumpiness due to collisions, and gaps.

-You must be familiar with the data to be able to generate a suitable hashing funtion and to predict the table size needed.
+You must be familiar with the data, and its variance, to be able to generate a suitable hashing function and to predict the table size needed.

 Hashing provides a way to use a reasonable amount of both memory and computation time to strike a balance between the consumption of these two resources.